shb/perch2-fieldtypes-customlist/README.md

     <perch:content type="customlist" page="<namespace>" region="<collection>" options="<labelsColumn>" values="<valuesColumn>" />

 plus the standard tag attributes (*id*, *suppress*, etc.).
 This will show as a selection box inside the administration backend.
 The box will be populated with options read from the `[PERCH_DB_PREFIX]<namespace>_<collection>` table inside the perch database.
-The option value will be read from the `<valuesColumn>` table column, while the option label from `<labelsColumn>`.
-The option's value will be output to the rendered template.
+The option values will be read from the `<valuesColumn>` table column, and the option labels from `<labelsColumn>`.
+The selected option's value will be output to the rendered template.

 ---